taylormarkham/Team-1-Project/README.md

 -	To run the text-based version: type “java Game” into the command prompt.
 The game will now appear on the command prompt.
 Follow the instructions on screen to play.

 Contributors:
-James Liu – GameGUI, and Game classes
+James Liu – GameGUI, and Game classes;
-Taylor Markham – Move, GameConfig, Game, and HumanPlayer classes Leanard Valencia – HumanPlayer class, class diagrams Nasima Dahir – ComputerPlayer class
+Taylor Markham – Move, GameConfig, Game, and HumanPlayer classes;
+Leanard Valencia – HumanPlayer class, class diagrams;
+Nasima Dahir – ComputerPlayer class;
-Serenity Wellman – GameConfig class
+Serenity Wellman – GameConfig class;
 However, all members provided additional help and suggestions for other parts as needed.

 References: